 If you don’t know the name of Joseph Williamson Luter III (’61), you may know Smithfield Foods, the sausage company his family has owned since 1936.
-A boar’s profile represents the company in the dorm’s seal.
+A boar’s profile represents the company in the residence hall’s seal.
 Mr. Luter is an esteemed University supporter who served on the Board of Trustees from 1997-2001.
-The dorm’s spacious commons area hosted a concert featuring Australian folk rocker Jennifer Knapp in 2012.
+The residence hall’s spacious commons area hosted a concert featuring Australian folk rocker Jennifer Knapp in 2012.

 Associate Professor, Counseling

 Hello new residents!
 My name is Mark Scholl and I am an Associate Professor in the Department of Counseling.
 I have been a faculty member at Wake Forest University since January 2014, and one of the things I have enjoyed most about working here has been teaching my First Year Seminar titled “Quantum Change: Understanding the Personal Transformation Phenomenon.”
 Last fall, I had the good fortune of teaching the course as a Living Learning Community for a group of students living in Johnson Hall.
 An interesting fact about me is that although I am a native North Carolinian, I lived and taught counseling in New York City for 9 years (2000 – 2009).
 My wife, Kimberly, is an Administrative Assistant in the Humanities Institute in Reynolda Hall.
 She has acted and sung in many musicals.
 My 13-year-old son, Wyatt, is a student at Hanes Middle School here in Winston-Salem and he recently performed stand-up comedy in his school's talent show.

 I look forward to participating with you in social and cultural activities, getting to know you through our conversations, and to serving as a supportive resource for you throughout the upcoming year.